 Skiing

 Cross-country skiers typically head to area parks and nature centers to get in a workout.
-Millennium Park, five minutes from downtown, offers 18 miles of trails over mostly flat terrain, through extensive natural areas.
-Wyoming’s Palmer Park is the only place in Kent County you’ll find groomed cross-country trails.
+Millennium Park, 10 minutes from downtown, offers 18 miles of trails over mostly flat terrain, through extensive natural areas.
+In addition to Millennium Park, Wyoming’s Palmer Park is the only other place in Kent County where you’ll find groomed cross-country trails.
 Check out more trails and some great tips.

 Grand Rapids is a great place to gather your family and experience the many cold weather activities here!